PasiKoodaa/YuE2-Radio/README.md

-# Radio — local AI music stations
+# YuE2-Radio — local AI music stations

-Radio is a local-first web app that continuously creates original songs on your computer.
+YuE2-Radio is a local-first web app that continuously creates original songs on your computer.
 Pick a genre station and vocal language, then let Radio write lyrics through **LM Studio** and render complete music with **Yue2-3B** through **audio.cpp**.

 No cloud API key is required.
 The language model, music model, generated lyrics, and audio stay on the endpoints you configure—normally your own PC.